 Abstract-A simple construction of a modular transverse flux generator with permanent magnets in the rotor is proposed in the paper.
 The specific technology is detailed and an analytical design algorithm is developed.
-A simplified model to calculate the machine heating is proposed.
-Three dimensional magnetic field calculation by finite element method (FEM) is performed to evaluate the main generator characteristics.
+A simplified model is proposed for calculating the machine heating and three dimensions magnetic flux calculation via finite element method (FEM) is carried on in order to check the main generator characteristics.

-Index Terms-construction, design, permanent magnet transverse flux generator
+Index Terms-electric machines, equivalent circuits, finite element methods, permanent magnet generator, thermal factors